SMTG-Bham/doped/docs/Dev_ToDo.md

 - Change formation energy plotting and tabulation to `DefectPhaseDiagram` methods rather than standalone functions – with `pymatgen` update what's the new architecture?
 - Better automatic defect formation energy plot colour handling (auto-change colormap based on number of defects, set similar colours for similar defects (types and inequivalent sites)) – and more customisable?
   - `aide` labelling of defect species in formation energy plots?
+See `labellines` package for this (as used in `pymatgen-analysis-defects` chempots plotting)
   - Ordering of defects plotted (and thus in the legend) should be physically relevant (whether by energy, or defect type etc.)
   - Should have `ncols` as an optional parameter for the function, and auto-set this to 2 if the legend height exceeds that of the plot
   - Don't show transition levels outside of the bandgap (or within a certain range of the band edge, possibly using `pydefect` delocalisation analysis?), as these are shallow and not calculable with the standard supercell approach.